 6. Inform your boss about your pregnancy

 If you are employed, it is important to inform your boss about your pregnancy once you feel comfortable to.
 This will allow them to make any necessary changes, such as additional breaks or a modified work schedule.
 It is also important to let them know so that they can be aware of any changes in your health or well-being.
-Further, they will understand that you will need to take time off for doctor’s appointments and can organise a replacement while you are on maternity leave.
+Further, they will understand that you will need to take time off for doctor’s appointments and can organize a replacement while you are on maternity leave.

 7. Get excited!

 The most important thing to do after finding out you’re pregnant is to get excited!
 This is a momentous occasion and the start of a new chapter in your life.
-Enjoy this time and savour every moment, as it goes by so quickly.
+Enjoy this time and savoir every moment, as it goes by so quickly.
 Before you know it, you’ll be holding your bundle of joy in your arms.
 You can look forward to organising the nursery and planning events like a baby shower or gender reveal if you wish to find out the gender before birth.

 Did you just find out you’re pregnant?
 Contact Shire Doctors and Dentists.

 Having a baby is an exciting and emotional time in your life, and we are here to help you every step of the way.
 Book an appointment today so we can make sure your baby is healthy and developing as it should be.